-VV (Veno-Venus) ECMO, which only supports the lungs, requiring the heart to be fully functional.
+VV (Veno-Venous) ECMO, which only supports the lungs, requiring the heart to be fully functional.
 The ECMO acts as the patient’s lungs and oxygenates the blood while the lungs are recovering.
 VV ECMO is used for:

 - Acute respiratory distress syndrome

 - Pre lung transplant Trauma

 How long can ECMO be used?

 An ECMO machine can help save a life, but it is not a cure for any disease or injury.
 Typically, patients are on VV ECMO much longer than VA ECMO since it takes the lungs longer to recover.
 Patients awaiting transplant may also be on ECMO until organs become available.
 Many physicians try to get patients off ECMO as quickly as possible since ECMO does not come without risks.
 Some common risks from ECMO include:

 - Bleeding due to prolonged anticoagulation

 - Stroke or seizures